mstocco/mariostoc.co/content/traininglog/20220508-ironman2022-16weeksout.md

 Mental note that it takes me about 15 minutes from the left turn back on to _West Saanich Road_ to the top of the last hill on _Oldfield Road_; the hardest part of course in my opinion.

-### CALORIES
-My aero bottle filled to ~400ml with 120g maltodextrin, 120g lemonade, 100g of sugar, 3 pinches of salt.
-Roughly 1200 calories and it was thick.
-I had to heat it up to get it to dissolve.
-I had 1.5 litres of plain water in 2 bottles for chasing the sludge.

-This was consumed at a fairly consistent rate over the ride (bottles empty on the home stretch along _Interurban Road_) and apart from the syrupy texture being pretty gross, I had zero GI today.

 ### RIDE COMPARISON

 While not an the exact route, this ride from 11 months ago shows some interesting similarities: